schwatter/e2Fhem/README.md

 ## Installation

-Vu+
+Enigma2
-- push all files to : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
+- push all files except folder Jsonlist to : /usr/lib/enigma2/python/Plugins/Extensions/fhem/

 Server
-- It is essential to have both, 98_JsonList.pm and 98_JsonList2.pm at server in/opt/fhem/FHEM.
+- It is essential to have both, 98_JsonList.pm and 98_JsonList2.pm from folder Jsonlist at server in/opt/fhem/FHEM.
 Rights set to 0666.
   Group set to dialout and owner is Fhem.